 Maybe you’ve caught on by now or maybe you haven’t, but I’m completely nuts about cheesecake.
 Have you seen my extensive collection of cheesecake recipes?
-When developing a new flavor this spring, I turned to another dessert love of mine: key lime pie.
+When developing a new flavor, I turned to another dessert love of mine: key lime pie.
 Sweet and citrus-packed, this warm weather favorite sits on a buttery graham cracker crust.
 The marriage of two iconic desserts was inevitable.
 Welcome to the ultimate dessert duo!

 This Key Lime Cheesecake Is: